-The Learning Resource Team consists of a full time learning specialist, reading specialist, math specialist, and a part-time speech pathologist.
+The Learning Resource Team consists of a full time learning specialist, middle school resource teacher, PK-5 curriculum specialist, 6-8 curriculum specialist, reading specialist, math specialist, and a part-time speech pathologist.
 Through a coordinated approach, these specialists work with students who may need academic enrichment or support to meet their educational potential.
 They work in concert with the Student Advocacy Team to support both teachers and students with student accommodations, instruction, assessment, and to ensure a consistent, integrated and supportive academic program for students with accommodation plans.